-Considering that this is the Company's first year of reporting after IPO's merger with AC Education (with IPO as the surviving entity), the Company is still in the process of integrating approaches and identifying opportunities across all schools.
+IPO is still in the process of integrating approaches and identifying opportunities across all schools.
 However, individually, the subsidiary schools may explore ways to reuse treated water.
 MCM may explore the possibility of double-piping so that the treated wastewater can be used for other purposes, such as flushing toilets.